chorus96/style-guides/VerilogCodingStyle.kr.md

 ***Indentation is two spaces per level.***

 Use spaces for indentation.
 Do not use tabs.
-You should set your editor to emit spaces when you hit the tab key.
+You should set your editor to emit(내뿜다) spaces when you hit the tab key.

 #### Indented Sections